spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-documentation/add-product-sections-to-the-documentation.md

 {% info_block warningBox "Excluding the files you are adding" %}

 If you are adding configuration for two roles, you also need to exclude them from indexing each other.
-The examples below show it.
+In the following examples, this is indicated by `docs/fes/dev/**/*.md` and `docs/fes/dev/**/*.md`.

 {% endinfo_block %}